pflanze/xmlhub-indexer/docs/maintainers/daemon.md

 ## General design

-- Do *not* have "want" versus "is" state, just one state: start the daemon, presumed running. start it, and it gets killed, it will be stopped again.
+- Do *not* have "want" versus "is" state, just one state: start the daemon, presumed running. start it, and if it gets killed, it will be stopped again.
 Keep it simple.
 (Instead, use `forking_loop` with a small and reliable parent to minimize the risk of getting killed.)